Beginner’s Guide: How to Fail the Right Way (Seriously!)

 I love that my client just went for it.
 Don’t overthink it.
 Don’t let all of the ways it can go wrong stop you.
 Take a deep breath and do it.

-If this something that you have difficulty with, make sure to follow me!
-I post a lot of tips on how to get past those kind of obnoxious thoughts.
+If this is difficulty for you, make sure to follow me!
+I post a lot of tips on how to get past obnoxious thoughts.

 4. DON’T TAKE FAILURE PERSONALLY

 An attempt may be a failure, but you are not.
 This is a very important distinction!
 A failed attempt does not make you a failure!
 If anything makes a person a failure, it’s giving up or settling.

 5. fail the right way by leARNing FROM MISTAKES